 Your child may not tell you they have a vision problem because they may think the way they see is normal, and vision changes can occur without you noticing them.
 Vision problems have a strong link with learning difficulties and educational outcomes.
-These problems can usually be managed or corrected by seeing an optometrist.
+These problems can usually be managed or corrected by a series of consultations with an optometrist.
 Your child should receive an eye examination at least once every two years and more frequently if recommended by an optometrist at our Adelaide or Woodville practice.
 The earlier a vision problem is detected and treated, the more likely treatment will be successful.

 60% of children who are ‘problem learners’ have been found to suffer from undetected vision problems.
 It is advised that all parents have their children’s eyes tested as part of the Children’s Vision Campaign.